 For any person or group who provides/publishes a verifiable solution to a problem with a * next to it, I will happily buy a pizza and round of beer (or other beverage of preference) as a friendly gesture of appreciation and admiration.
-Since I am neither omnipresent nor looking for ways to give away pizza, you must contact me about your solution to redeem your refreshment prize.
-Pizzas redeemed in Philadelphia may be replaced with a Cheesesteak and soft pretzel.
+Since I am neither omnipresent nor omniscient, it would be helpful if you contact me about your solution to redeem your refreshment prize.
+Pizzas redeemed in Philadelphia may be replaced with a cheesesteak and soft pretzel.
 If I cannot join you in person, I will find a way to get you your prize.

 Updates and Solved Problems:

 Some of the problems in this list have been solved after being posted here.
 When a solution to a listed problem is published, I’ll move the problem down here and link to the solution.

 Update: Sam Corson has posted a preprint proving that these two groups are isomorphic.
 This was a starred problem so once the solution is refereed and published, I will offer Sam a delicious prize.

 Wild Fundamental Group Actions Problem: Consider the one-point union for .